avaneev/biteopt/README.md

 objective function.
 Even binary penalties like "if(x>1)cost+=10000" should work acceptably in most cases.

-Optimization of more complex functions may benefit from increasing of the ValuesPerParam template parameter value to 2, 3 or 4, but this obviously increases the overhead (increase of overhead does not necessarily increase the number of objective function evaluations).
-This is an experimental feature.

-Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of functions the method can solve successfully given randomized initial conditions and minimal-maximal value constraints.
-For global optimization robustness also includes the lowest achieved cost in average.
+Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of functions the method can solve successfully given randomized initial conditions, in a given number of attempts.
+For global optimization robustness also includes the lowest achieved cost.

 Use the test.cpp program to see the basic usage example.